-- 4.42.
-The appropriate assessment found that adverse effects on the integrity on the River Derwent SAC could be ruled out alone beyond reasonable scientific doubt for Policies RC1, RC2, CF1 and N1 could be ruled out without the need for mitigation. - 4.43.
-The Plan cannot preclude speculative or windfall development in the future, but tests have been alluded to that any proposals would have to satisfy.
-Whilst only indicative, these do not necessarily represent an exhaustive list but could include Ryedale's local plan and the consenting regimes of the Environment Agency and Natural England amongst others.
+- 4.41 The appropriate assessment found that adverse effects on the integrity on the River Derwent SAC could be ruled out alone beyond reasonable scientific doubt for Policies RC1, RC2, CF1 and N1 without the need for mitigation. - 4.42 Further confidence in this outcome can be drawn from embedded mitigation in each of the above four policies that requires new development to avoid adverse effects on the integrity of the River Derwent SAC.
+Allied with SP14 of the Ryedale Local plan, there can be confidence that adequate safeguards are provided by the Neighbourhood Plan and Local Plan to rule out inappropriate development. - 4.43 The Plan cannot preclude speculative or windfall development in the future, but tests have been alluded to that any proposals would have to satisfy.
+Whilst only indicative, these do not necessarily represent an exhaustive list but could include policies within, respectively, the adopted and emerging Ryedale and North Yorkshire Local Plans and the consenting regimes of both the Environment Agency and Natural England amongst others.